 Ireland in History and Memory

-This yearlong program explores Ireland and Irish America through the lenses of history, literature, politics, spirituality, language, film and the arts.
-In fall quarter, we begin with Irish ways of understanding the world, focusing on the roots of pre-Christian spirituality and traditional culture.
-We will examine the blend of pre-Christian and Christian cultures in the first millennium C.E., and move forward to the layered impact of the Vikings, Normans and English.
-We end fall quarter with the Celtic Revival (Yeats, Joyce and others) at the turn of the 20th century.
-In winter quarter, we shift to Irish America for four weeks, then return to Ireland for the 20th century and into the present.
+This two-quarter program explores Ireland and Irish America through the lenses of history, literature, politics, spirituality, the Irish language, film, poetry, and the arts.
+Fall quarter we begin with Irish ways of understanding the world, focusing on the roots of pre-Christian spirituality and traditional culture.
+We will examine the blend of pre-Christian and Christian cultures in the first millennium C.E., and move forward to the layered impact of the Vikings, Normans, and English.
+We end fall quarter with the Celtic Literary Revival (Yeats, Joyce, and others) at the turn of the 20th century.
+Winter quarter we shift to Irish America for four weeks, then focus our attention on Ireland from the 20th century and into the present.

-Most weeks will include lectures, seminars, small group work, songs, play reading out loud, instrumental music practice, poetry, and a film.
-Short pre-seminar papers will be required to focus your attention on each week's texts.
-In fall quarter, three papers are required (on ancient Ireland, the English conquest, and the Celtic Revival).
-In winter, two large papers are required (on Irish America and contemporary Ireland).
-At least one work of visual art will be required in each quarter.
-The last week of fall and winter quarters will focus on collaborative student productions.
+Most weeks will include lectures, seminars, small-group work, songs, play-reading out loud, instrumental music practice, poetry, and a film.
+Short pre-seminar papers will often be required to focus your attention on each week's texts.
+In fall quarter three papers are required (on ancient Ireland, the English conquest, and the Celtic Revival).
+In winter, two larger papers are required (on Irish America and contemporary Ireland).
+At least one work of visual art—drawing, painting, collage, or sculpture—will be required each quarter (on the Famine and on the Troubles).
+The last week of fall and winter quarters will focus on collaborative, student-led productions.
 Students will learn to cook Irish food for a food-and-music gathering once each quarter.

-Every student is expected to work intensively with the Irish-Gaelic language all year; no exceptions.
-Our work will include frequent lessons and short exams in grammar and pronunciation, as well as the application of those lessons to Gaelic-language songs and poetry.
-If you cannot handle Gaelic study or do not take it seriously, do not sign up for this program.
+Every student is expected to work intensively with the Irish-Gaelic language all year—no exceptions.
+Our work will include frequent lessons and short exams in grammar and pronunciation, as well as application of those lessons to Irish-language songs and poetry.
+Irish is a challenging language—it requires considerable skills in listening, bravery in speaking, and the ability to accept the existence of very strong regional accents while sorting out the meaning of the individual words and sentences.
 Similarly, you will be expected to learn to sing and play Irish music on a musical instrument if you cannot already play one.
-We will practice this music each week, and we will be bringing musical instruments to Ireland.
+We will practice this music each week.
+This program is a prerequisite for the spring quarter visit to Ireland.

-Early spring quarter, we will travel to the small village of Gleann Cholm Cille in Donegal, the northernmost county of the Republic.
-Students will spend four weeks improving their language skills, learning traditional skills (singing, dancing, poetry writing, drumming, tin whistle playing, weaving, knitting) and exploring the region, which is rich in archaeological features like standing stones and dolmens.
-Students will also have the opportunity to spend two weeks doing individual learning in Ireland; that project will become part of their final work.
-Upon their return at the end of May 2014, students will write a significant integrative essay, combining the theory of Irish Studies with what they have learned in the practice of living and studying in Ireland.
+Spring quarter, up to 25 students will travel to Ireland for at least six weeks of study abroad.
+The first two weeks will include independent research; after that, we will meet in Gleann Cholm Cille in County Donegal for four weeks of intensive hands-on learning.
+Students will improve their language skills, learn traditional skills (singing, dancing, poetry writing, drumming, tin whistle playing, weaving, knitting) and explore the region, which is rich in archaeological features such as standing stones and dolmens.
+Upon their return at the end of May 2017, students will write a significant (20-page) integrative essay, combining the theory of Irish Studies with what they have learned in the practice of living and studying in Ireland.

 Location and Schedule